jgub565/temp-sensor-project1/README.md

 The flowchart below shows the html/Javascript workflow

-The page firsts load the bwrower, which starts the updaeData function.
-This then evaulutes if the data points are valid.If they are, it runs the "/api/avg/..." function that then updates the avg temp.
+The page firsts loads the browser, which starts the updateData function.
+This then evaluates if the data points are valid.If they are, it runs the "/api/avg/..." function that then updates the avg temp.